SetMatchGames/squad/website/content/posts/squad-games-platform.md

 There is an incredible opportunity in the gaming industry for supporting user generated content (mods) with marketplaces where creators can sell their work and users can find it.
-We see a future in which videogame development is massively more diverse and varied than it is today leading to a dramatically expanded audience as smaller communities get market support for their work.
+We see a future in which videogame development is far more diverse and varied than it is today leading to a dramatically expanded audience as smaller communities get market support for their work.